 Why is it so hard to lose weight?
 Some people spend all their free time working out, eat healthily, and still don’t see the results.
 And the most frustrating part is that they don’t know what they’re doing wrong.
 There are many reasons why you can’t drop the extra pounds.
 Our nutritionists have analyzed them and selected 12 significant factors that can sabotage your weight loss.

 There is a belief that by minimizing your calorie intake and eating only green salads, you will lose weight faster.
 This approach works for short-term results, but multiple studies show that it rarely leads to long-term sustainable fat loss(1).
 You might lose fat fast on an overly restrictive 1,200 kCal meal plan or a low carb diet, but you won’t maintain the results as these diets are unsustainable.

-Eating whole foods like fruits, vegetables, grains, and meats and keeping to the well-balanced not-too-restrictive meal plan will help you lose fat slowly, consistently, and maintain your new weight for longer(2).
+If you think that you’ve tried everything and still can’t lose weight, maybe the time has come to try something different?
+How about eating whole foods like fruits, vegetables, grains, and meats and keeping to the well-balanced not-too-restrictive meal plan?
+This approach will help you lose fat slowly, consistently, and maintain your new weight for longer(2).